lengreat/lengreat/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Front End
 - 👯 I’m looking to collaborate on Python
 - 🤔 I’m looking for help with Angular
 - 💬 Ask me about Dart